Ratsadonprasong Fund by the Siddhi-Issara Foundation

 Criteria for Support

 The process begins with the notification of a potentially eligible case from a representing lawyer to the fund’s coordinator.
-If the fund determines that the case demonstrably falls within the stated criteria for support, a representative of the fund will be delegated the task of posting the bail or paying the fines as requested.
+If the fund determines that the case demonstrably falls within the stated criteria for support, a representative of the fund will be delegated the task of posting the bail as requested.
 The fund will then publish a written account of the fund’s movements with copies of the relevant receipts on the fund’s Facebook page to keep the donors informed.

 This incarnation of the Ratsadonprasong Fund came into being on 7 January 2021 with the creation of the Facebook page “กองทุนราษฎรประสงค์” as the channel to provide updates and show receipts to the public.
 Chalita Bandhuwong and Ida Aroonwong were the joint holders and caretakers of the fund’s bank account.
 The money was, and continues to be, fundraised via direct deposits to the bank account.
 A starting amount was pooled in part from the remainder of donations to two earlier incarnations of the bail fund: first, a bank account opened in February 2018 by Chalita Bandhuwong and Ida Aroonwong to provide bail for those participating in a rally called “People Who Want Elections”; second, a bank account opened in the aftermath of the coup in 2014 by Ida Aroonwong, Arnon Nampa, and Weeranan Huadsri to provide bail in political cases more generally.
 Once the funds were merged into one, broader criteria for support were established to encompass both the movements after the 2014 coup and the numerous cases from rallies and protests since 2020.